salesforce-heroku-workshops/enterprise-java-developer/index.md

 8. Select the context menu for the application (right-click on the application)
 9. Select `View Logs`

 You will now see the logs for your application on Heroku in the `Console` view.
-If you make a request to the the application in your browser then you will now see the request logged in the `Console` view.
+If you make a request to the application in your browser then you will now see the request logged in the `Console` view.

 You can see the status for the web process from the `Procfile` by expanding the application in the `My Heroku Applications` view.